Edoumou/QualitaX-Demo-Front/README.md

 ## Description

-Displayv the Interest Rate Swap outcomes for the stETH, STKR, and STYETYH Demo
+Display the Interest Rate Swap outcomes for the stETH, STKR, and STYETYH Demo